"City in Mind: A Lyrical Map of the Concept of Los Angeles"

 By J. Michael Walker

 Working within constraints, whether physical or process-oriented, can shape how a piece of art is created.
-The dimensions of the piece were determined by the physical space in the exhibition, and the artist drew the map to scale within the confines of that space, with one foot per mile.
+The dimensions of the piece were determined by the physical space in the exhibition, and Walker drew the map to scale within the confines of that space, with one foot per mile.
 The map is not intended to be exhaustive but instead functions as an editorial statement, highlighting a diverse range of authors to reflect the dynamic nature of the city.
-By depicting the authors in ways they haven’t been represented before, the artist creates a sense of unexpected intersections among literary figures.
+By depicting authors in ways they haven’t been represented before, Walker suggests unexpected intersections among literary figures.
 Authors appear on the map as cultural landmarks: for example, Ray Bradbury appears over his home in Cheviot Hills, and Hunter S. Thompson is placed in the Beverly Hills Hotel, which he visits in “Strange Rumblings in Aztlan.”
 The map also reimagines popular depictions of Los Angeles and the concept of a literary canon by including figures like Tupac Shakur and Randy Newman and omitting classic icons of the city such as the palm tree.
 A sense of whimsy pervades the map, as Joan Didion recreates David Hockney’s Portrait of an Artist (Pool with Two Figures) on the beach and Raymond Chandler drinks with Tom Waits at Musso and Franks Grill in Hollywood, served by the innkeeper from Geoffrey Chaucer’s Canterbury Tales.